On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: Introduction:

 There are a number of different approaches to NC gravity.
 With the idea of the Seiberg-Witten map \cite{Seiberg:1999vs} being extended to enveloping algebra \cite{Jurco:2000ja}, gauge theories of gravity in NC spacetime have been studied by mapping the commutative gauge theories of gravitation to their NC counterparts.
 In one approach, the noncommutative SO(4,1) de sitter group is gauged and contracted to the Poincare group ISO(3,1) using the Seiberg-Witten map \cite{Chaichian:2007we}.
-Using the concept of twisted Poincare algebra \cite{Chaichian:2004za,Chaichian:2004yh} and extending the idea to general coordinate transformations, gravity theory in NC spacetime is also constructed \cite{Aschieri:2005yw}.
-When commutation relations between the spacetime coordinates have a Lie Algebra structure, there is a class of volume preserving general coordinate transformation which preserves the symmetry of the noncommutative algebra \cite{Chaichian:2007we,Calmet:2005qm,Calmet:2006iz,Harikumar:2006xf}.
-The theory of gravity corresponding to volume preserving diffeomorphism is unimodular theory of gravity.
-In this case NC General theory of relativity is constructed by gauging the Lorenz gauge group SO(3,1) in the enveloping algebra framework.
-Two dimensional NC gravity theories have also been proposed based on NC gauge theories \cite{Balachandran:2006qg}.
+Using the concept of twisted Poincare algebra\cite{Chaichian:2004za,Chaichian:2004yh} and extending the idea to general coordinate transformations, gravity theory in NC spacetime is also constructed \cite{Aschieri:2005yw}.
+When commutation relations of the spacetime coordinates have a Lie Algebra structure, there is a class of volume-preserving general coordinate transformation which preserves the symmetry of the NC algebra \cite{Chaichian:2007we,Calmet:2005qm,Calmet:2006iz,Harikumar:2006xf}.
+The theory of gravity corresponding to volume-preserving diffeomorphism is a unimodular theory of gravity.
+In this case, NC general theory of relativity is constructed by gauging the Lorenz gauge group SO(3,1) in the enveloping algebra framework.
+Two-dimensional NC gravity theories have also been proposed based on NC gauge theories \cite{Balachandran:2006qg}.

-Since the general theory of relativity is invariant under diffeomorphism, a theory of noncommutative gravity is formulated using the mathematical framework of twist-deformed diffeomorphism \cite{Aschieri:2005yw}.
-In this theory of gravitation, which is invariant under deformed diffeomorphism, Christoffel symbol, Riemann curvature tensor, Ricci tensor and curvature scalar etc., are mathematically constructed in NC spacetime and the effect of non-commutation of spacetime coordinates manifests as the NC corrections to these geometrical elements.
+Since the general theory of relativity is invariant under diffeomorphism, a theory of NC gravity is formulated using the mathematical framework of twist-deformed diffeomorphism \cite{Aschieri:2005yw}.
+In this theory of gravitation, which is invariant under deformed diffeomorphism, the Christoffel symbols, Riemann curvature tensor, Ricci tensor and curvature scalar, etc., are mathematically constructed through star products in NC spacetime, and the effect of noncommutation of spacetime coordinates manifests as the NC corrections to these geometrical elements.